 - Select and wear appropriate hand protection, generally gloves, to prevent injury to hands or exposure by absorption of chemicals through the skin of the hands.
-Gloves for work with chemicals must be selected based on the potential contact hazard, and the permeability of the glove material.
-For incidental skin contact with small amounts of chemicals on a surface, or work with most powders, disposable nitrile gloves are usually adequate.
-For work involving materials that are readily absorbed through the skin, the glove must be carefully selected using glove impermeability charts.
-Silver Shield brand gloves work well for many common laboratory chemicals that can be absorbed through the skin, but you should verify their effectiveness for your application.
-You should also evaluate need for hand protection from physical hazards such as extreme heat or cold, and make sure you use appropriate gloves. - Never use mouth suction to pipette chemicals or to start a siphon; a pipette bulb or aspirator should instead be used to provide vacuum. - □ Never taste laboratory chemicals. - U Wash your hands with soap and water immediately after working with hazardous chemicals.

-- Eating, drinking, smoking, gum-chewing, and applying cosmetics in laboratories where hazardous substances are in use is prohibited.
-Do not store food, beverages, cups, or other drinking and eating utensils in areas where hazardous chemicals are used or stored. - □ Immediately clean up small spills on work benches or in laboratory hoods.
+See details on glove selection in Section 4. - □ Never use mouth suction to pipette chemicals or to start a siphon; a pipette bulb or aspirator should instead be used to provide vacuum. - Never taste laboratory chemicals. - Wash your hands with soap and water immediately after working with hazardous chemicals. - Eating, drinking, smoking, gum-chewing, and applying cosmetics in laboratories where hazardous substances are in use is prohibited.
+Do not store food, beverages, cups, or other drinking and eating utensils in areas where hazardous chemicals are used or stored. - ☐ Immediately clean up small spills on work benches or in laboratory hoods.